VetBlack/Reimage/README.md

 - Fallback components, spinners support on image loading,
 - Styling and customization,

-**Reimage** can be used in third-party sliders, galleries or separate.
+**Reimage** also can be used in third-party sliders, galleries etc.

 >**Caution:** Intersection observer API used in **Reimage** check if your target browsers [support it](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Browser_compatibility)